swiss/e-collecting-hackathon-team9/README.md

 # E-Collecting Hackathon – Team 1

-> This hackathon contributes to laying out different ways on how to implement e-collecting in Switzerland.
-Proper documentation is key to ensuring that your solution can be understood and evaluated:
->
-> 1) **[Mermaid](https://mermaid.js.org/) diagram(s)** showing interactions and data flowing between actors, software and infrastructure components of your solution over time.
-> 2) Mockups/wireframes and user flow showing the user experience of your solution (using e.g. Figma)
-> 3) Explanation of features used (if applicable)
-> 4) A requirements file with all packages and versions used (if applicable)
-> 5) Environment code to be run (if applicable)

 ## Approach

 *A brief description of your approach.*

-## Diagrams
+## Documentation

+This hackathon contributes to laying out different ways on how to implement e-collecting in Switzerland.
+Proper documentation is key to ensuring that your solution can be understood and evaluated:
+1) **[Mermaid](https://mermaid.js.org/) diagram(s)** showing interactions and data flowing between actors, software and infrastructure components of your solution over time.
+2) Mockups/wireframes and user flow showing the user experience of your solution (using e.g. Figma)
+3) Explanation of features used (if applicable)
+4) A requirements file with all packages and versions used (if applicable)
+5) Environment code to be run (if applicable)

-*Find below an example for two diagrams showing interactions and data flowing between actors, software and infrastructure components of ordering a pizza via a third-party delivery website over time.*
+*For your reference, you will find below an example for two diagrams showing interactions and data flowing between actors, software and infrastructure components of ordering a pizza via a third-party delivery website over time.*

 ### Flowchart: High-level Process